Missouri Naval Militia: History

 On April 6, 1917, following the declaration of war against Germany by the United States, the Missouri Naval Militia was mobilized in St. Louis.
 USS Huntress was recalled into federal service, and was sailed to New Orleans by naval militiamen; the remainder of the Missouri Naval Militia was ordered to the Naval Station Great Lakes in Illinois for their federal service.

 The naval militia began shifting its planning towards modernization in 1937 when it petitioned the Appropriations Committee of the Missouri State Senate for the funds to purchase heavy duty boats which could be used in flood rescue work.

+By 1941, the naval militia was organized into two battalions.
+The 7th Battalion was based in St. Louis and composed of the 35th, 36th, 37th, and 38th Divisions, and the 8th Battalion was based in Kansas City and composed of the 39th, 40th, and 41st Divisions.

+Per Title 10 of the United States Code, naval militia members are allowed to maintain simultaneous membership in federal reserve military forces such as the United States Navy Reserve.
+In fall 1940, the Navy hagan to call its reserve forces to active duty.
+As of 6 February 1941, 100 Naval Reservists from the 35th Division were on active duty and assigned to the USS Schley, 100 from the 36th Division on the USS Allen, 100 from the 37th Division on the USS Chew, 100 from the 40th Division on the USS William P. Biddle, and 100 from the 41st Division on the USS Hatfield.
+160 men from St. Louis and 120 from Kansas City still remained under state control.

+In 1947, the Missouri General Assembly suspended appropriations to the state's naval militia, effectively disbanding it.

 Personnel

 Naval militias may be equipped by the federal government if they meet federal membership requirements.
 Under 10 U.S. Code § 7854, in order to be eligible for access to "vessels, material, armament, equipment, and other facilities of the Navy and the Marine Corps available to the Navy Reserve and the Marine Corps Reserve", at least 95% of members of the naval militia must also be members of the United States Navy Reserve or the United States Marine Corps Reserve.